Vaginal lubrication

-Vaginal discharge
+Mechanism

 Composition

-Vaginal fluid is slightly acidic and can become more acidic with certain sexually transmitted diseases.
-The normal pH of vaginal fluid is between 3.8 and 4.5, contrasting with male semen which is typically between 7.2 and 7.8 (neutral pH is 7.0).
+Vaginal lubrication fluid is a plasma transudate which diffuses across the vaginal wall.
+Composition varies with the length of arousal.

 During arousal, vaginal lubrication, also sometimes called "arousal fluid", is produced.
 This is clear, thin, and slippery.
 It typically only lasts up to an hour.
+It can sometimes be confused with cervical mucus.

 Production

 The human vagina is serviced by nerves that respond to vasoactive intestinal polypeptide (VIP).
 As a result, VIP induces an increase in vaginal blood flow accompanied by an increase in vaginal lubrication.
-The findings suggest that VIP may participate in the control of the local physiological changes observed during sexual arousal: genital vasodilation and increase in vaginal lubrication.
+The findings suggest that VIP may participate in the control of the local physiological changes observed during sexual arousal: genital vasodilation and an increase in vaginal lubrication.
+Neuropeptide Y is also involved in producing it.

 Vaginal dryness

 Insufficient lubrication or vaginal dryness can cause dyspareunia, which is a type of sexual pain disorder.
 While vaginal dryness is considered an indicator for sexual arousal disorder, vaginal dryness may also result from insufficient excitement and stimulation or from hormonal changes caused by menopause (potentially causing atrophic vaginitis), pregnancy, or breast-feeding.
 Irritation from contraceptive creams and foams can also cause dryness, as can fear and anxiety about sexual intimacy.
 Vaginal dryness can also be a symptom of Sjögren syndrome (SS), a chronic autoimmune disorder in which the body destroys moisture-producing glands.

 Certain medications, including some over-the-counter antihistamines, as well as life events such as pregnancy, lactation, menopause, aging or diseases such as diabetes, will inhibit lubrication.
 Medicines with anticholinergic or sympathomimetic effects will dry out the mucosal or "wet" tissues of the vagina.
 Such medicines include many common drugs for allergenic, cardiovascular, psychiatric, and other medical conditions.
 Oral contraceptives may also increase or decrease vaginal lubrication.

-In seemingly rare cases, selective serotonin reuptake inhibitors (SSRIs) have been reported to cause a long-lasting iatrogenic disorder known as post-SSRI sexual dysfunction (PSSD), the symptoms of which include reduced vaginal lubrication in females.
+In seemingly rare cases, selective serotonin reuptake inhibitors (SSRIs) have been reported to cause a long-lasting iatrogenic disorder known as post-SSRI sexual dysfunction, the symptoms of which include reduced vaginal lubrication in females.

-Older women produce less vaginal lubrication and reduced estrogen levels may be associated with increased vaginal dryness.
+Vaginal dryness affects 3-43% of women, and it is more common after menopause.
+Post-menopausal women produce less vaginal lubrication and reduced estrogen levels may be associated with increased vaginal dryness.

-Artificial lubricants

-When a woman is experiencing vaginal dryness before sexual activity, sexual intercourse may be uncomfortable or painful for her.
-A personal lubricant can be applied to the vaginal opening, the penis (or other penetrating object such as fingers or a dildo), or both, to augment the naturally produced lubrication and prevent or reduce the discomfort or pain.
-More rarely, a vaginal suppository may be inserted prior to intercourse.

-Oil-based lubricants can weaken latex and reduce the effectiveness of condoms, latex gloves, or dental dams as either forms of birth control or for protection from sexually transmitted diseases, so water- or silicone-based lubricants are often used instead.
-The use of an artificial lubricant can make sexual intercourse less painful for a woman, but does not address the underlying cause of the vaginal dryness itself.